-Methods: ERP data from 81 participants, including 49 SZ patients and 32 healthy controls, sourced from a publicly accessible and anonymized dataset.
+Methods: ERP data from 81 participants, including 49 patients with SZ and 32 healthy controls, were sourced from a publicly accessible and anonymized dataset.
 Granger causality was employed to compute 64×64 directional connectivity matrices, capturing inter-electrode information flow.
-Feature selection through t-tests identified 2,777 significant connectivity differences (p
+Feature selection through t-tests identified 2,777 significant connectivity differences (P<0.05), which were subsequently used to train a random forest (RF) classifier.
+To address class imbalance, balanced training subsets were created.
+Additionally, the model’s robustness was evaluated across varying levels of white Gaussian noise (0% to 45%).

 Type of Study: